Samuel Lynch, DMD, DMSc

 Neely C. Carlton, JD

-Neely C. Carlton is a Senior Counsel at Butler Snow, LLP.
-Ms. Carlton began her 20+ year legal and political career in 1994 and went on to serve in all three branches of state government: in the Judicial Branch as a Law Clerk to Justice Edwin Pittman; in the Executive Branch as Chief of Staff for Stephen Simpson, Commissioner of the MS Dept. of Public Safety (2008-2009) and as Counsel and Legislative Liaison to Governor Haley Barbour (2004-2008); and in the Legislative Branch when she made history at age 25 and became the youngest ever-elected State Senator representing counties Bolivar, Washington, and Sharkey, Mississippi (1996-2004) and served on key committees: Appropriations, Finance, Judiciary (V-Chair), Public Health and Welfare, Universities and Colleges, Economic Development, Agriculture, and Environmental Protection, among others.
-While serving, Ms. Carlton’s senate policy initiatives focused on public safety and public health issues, particularly around drug control policy.
-She also was appointed as 1-of-3 senate conferees for tort reform in 2002.
+Currently a consultant with Clere Consulting, Neely C. Carlton began her 20+ year legal and political career in 1994 and went on to serve in all three branches of state government: in the Judicial Branch as a Law Clerk to Justice Edwin Pittman; in the Executive Branch as Chief of Staff for Stephen Simpson, Commissioner of the MS Dept. of Public Safety (2008-2009) and as Counsel and Legislative Liaison to Governor Haley Barbour (2004-2008); and in the Legislative Branch when she made history at age 25 and became the youngest ever-elected State Senator representing counties Bolivar, Washington, and Sharkey, Mississippi (1996-2004) and served on key committees: Appropriations, Finance, Judiciary (V-Chair), Public Health and Welfare, Universities and Colleges, Economic Development, Agriculture, and Environmental Protection, among others.
+While serving, Ms. Carlton’s

 After retiring, Carlton’s work continued to emphasize healthcare.
 In 2010, Ms. Carlton led efforts to address internet pharmacy diversion in Mississippi.
-In 2011, working with the MS Bureau of Narcotics, Ms. Carlton helped coordinate a legislative coalition to require a Rx for Pseudoephedrine in order to stop meth labs.
-And from 2012-2014, she worked with stakeholders to host a Rx Drug Summit addressing the epidemic of prescription drug abuse, served as an advisor to the MS Prescription Monitoring Program, and helped establish a medical board requirement for prescribing continuing education.
+In 2011, working with the MS Bureau of Narcotics, Ms. Carlton helped coordinate a legislative coalition to require a prescription for Pseudoephedrine in order to stop meth labs.
+And from 2012-2014, she worked with stakeholders to host a prescription Drug Summit addressing the epidemic of prescription drug abuse, served as an advisor to the MS Prescription Monitoring Program, and helped establish a medical board requirement for prescribing continuing education.
 Ms. Carlton was General Counsel and Chief of Staff at the MS State Medical Association (2009-2014) and has served on numerous non-profit boards where she developed broad experience in strategic planning and governance.
 In 2009, Ms. Carlton was selected for Top 40 under 40 by the Mississippi Business Journal.
-Ms. Carlton advocates for Patients as Partners in Innovation by developing public policy strategies and coalitions for engaging the public and policy makers.
-She recently presented at TEDxJackson encouraging patient participation in clinical trials and reimbursement strategies.
-Ms. Carlton currently serves as the Chair of the MS Biotechnology Association.
+Ms. Carlton advocates for Patients as Partners in Innovation by developing public policy strategies and coalitions for engaging the public and

 David L. Black, PhD